ros/catkin/doc/dev_guide/layout.rst

          srv/
             PkgSrv.srv

+.. todo:: Mention what happens with a ``manifest.xml`` file for backward compatibility with rosbuild

 .. rubric:: Build directory

 ::

    build/
-      CATKIN_NO_SUBDIRS           # an empty file to guide catkin not search in subfolders for package.xml files CMakeCache.txt
+      CATKIN_NO_SUBDIRS           # an empty file to guide catkin to not search in subfolders for package.xml files CMakeCache.txt
       cmake_install.cmake
       Makefile